 Beat butter and almond butter in a mixing bowl with an electric mixer until creamy.
 Beat in eggs, brown sugar and vanilla.
 Whisk quinoa flour, baking powder and salt in a small bowl.
 Mix the flour mixture into the wet ingredients until just combined.
 Stir in chocolate chips.
 Spread the batter evenly into the prepared pan.

-Bake until a toothpick inserted into the center comes out with just a few moist crumbs on it, about 25 minutes.
-Let cool in the pan for 45 minutes before cutting into 24 pieces.
+Bake until a toothpick inserted into the center comes out with just a few moist crumbs on it, 25 to 35 minutes.
+Do not overbake.
+Let cool in the pan for 45 minutes.
+Using the parchment (or foil), lift the whole panful out and transfer to a cutting board.
+Cut into 24 squares.
 Let cool completely before storing.

 Per serving :